bala-clustrex/aws-s3/blog/article.md

-# Adding OAuth2 authentication to an AWS S3 static bucket with Okta
+# Adding OAuth2 authentication to an AWS S3 static bucket with auth0
 Our team recently implemented an internal corporate static website that allows employees to download technical reports.

 Since we're heavy AWS users, we naturally decided to host it on AWS S3, which provides a dedicated feature to build static websites ([S3 static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html)).